 A conspiracy is an agreement between two or more people who are planning to act unlawfully by deceiving somebody else for their own personal gain.
 You do not have to actively carry out the alleged offence in order to be charged; planning a fraud may be sufficient evidence for you to face prosecution.
 If you have been accused of being part of a conspiracy to defraud, it is in your best interests to get in touch with a solicitor as soon as possible and we will deal with your case from the outset.
-We are available to represent you anywhere within the country and will defend your case for you in court if necessary.
+We are available to represent you and will defend your case for you in court if necessary.

 Free initial telephone consultation

 A conspiracy to defraud is a complex area of law and allegations of conspiracy can take many forms.
-The most important part for you to understand is that for a conspiracy to be made out there must be a meeting of minds between one or more of the individuals in the conspiracy – either directly or indirectly.
+The most important part for you to understand is that for a conspiracy to be made, there must be a meeting of minds between one or more of the individuals in the conspiracy – either directly or indirectly.
 You do not necessarily have to perform a physical act in order to be found guilty of committing a conspiracy to defraud.

 What punishment could you face?

 If you have been charged with conspiracy to defraud, your hearing will ultimately take place in a Crown Court where you could potentially receive a maximum sentence of 10 years imprisonment, an unlimited fine and confiscation proceedings.
 In order for this to happen, the burden is on the prosecution to prove that you have acted dishonestly.

 How we can help